httplab/opman/guides/02_basic_operation.md

 ## Operation names chaining

 Next important thing to know is operation names chaining.
-As we mentioned before, each operation and each service class involved to operation execute must have operation name.
+As we mentioned before, each operation and each service class involved to operation execution must have operation name.
 Due to method `op()` all calls are bound into a tree and it means that each participant can know its place inside calls tree.

 The easiest way to get this information is to use `#current_calls_chain` method.